 Would you believe that I have actually never owned a doormat?
 Now that I think about it, it’s kind of weird, but we’ve moved so often over the last five years that I didn’t really accumulate anything that wasn’t worth moving.

 Most of the apartment buildings I’ve lived in have had common areas as well, so by the time I got to my apartment, I didn’t really need a door mat.
 Not so in our current apartment!
+It’s one of those buildings without an indoor common area.
 So I decided to take a stab at making a custom-painted doormat.

 This is a really quick and easy project that will help give some personality to your front porch or foyer.
 Not only is it fun, it’s practical and affordable as well.
 All you need is a blank doormat and some outdoor acrylic paint.

 Step 1: Create a stencil

 I made a stencil using a piece of thick scrapbooking paper.
 You can use card stock, cardboard, or any sort of stiff paper.
 I did a drawing of a simple little house using a pencil; then, I perfected it with a permanent marker.
 Use an exact-o knife, a regular knife, or a small pair of scissors to carefully cut out your stencil.